vtex-apps/example-payment-authorization-app/docs/README.md

 Checkout should give you a payload via `props` to better be able to handle the order, to access that you just do:

 ```
-const { appPayload } = this.props // This appPayload is a JSON as string.
+const { appPayload } = this.props // This appPayload is a serialized JSON (as string).
 ```

 ## Injecting external script